italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

      - A Relying Party Instance in the context of a mobile application or a standalone embedded device refers to a specific deployment of the application or device.
 These instances depend on an User Authentication through a Wallet Instance to confirm User identities before granting access to their functionalities.
 Each version or environment where the application or device is running, be it a particular release of a mobile app installed on a User's smartphone or a specific embedded device in use, constitutes a separate instance.
 In case of proximity supervised scenarios, it belongs to and is controlled by a Verifier.
 [Revised from ARF v1.4]
      - Differences with ARF: added a sentence on proximity supervised scenarios.
 Other alternative terms: Verifier App
    * - Verifier
-     - A natural person or legal person using an RP Instance.
+     - Also known as Credential Verifier.
+It is a natural person or a legal person using an Relying Party Instance.
 [New] -
    * - Trust
-     - Trust is the confidence in the security, reliability, and integrity of entities (such as systems, organizations, or individuals) and their actions, ensuring that they will operate as expected in a secure and predictable manner.
+     - Trust, within the technical field, is the confidence in the security, reliability, and integrity of entities (such as systems, organizations, or individuals) and their actions, ensuring that they will operate as expected in a secure and predictable manner.
 It is often established through empirical proof, such as past performance, security certifications, or transparent operational practices, which demonstrate a track record of adherence to security standards and ethical conduct.
 [Revised from ARF v1.4]
      -
    * - Trust Framework
      - A legally enforceable set of operational and technical rules and agreements that govern a multi-party system designed for conducting specific types of transactions among a community of participants and bound by a common set of requirements.
 [ARF v1.4]